-The hike starts off with a bit of rock hopping.
-Fortunately the African sun had ensured they were dry and grippy as about seven metres to our left was a fall to certain oblivion.
+The hike starts off with a bit of rock hopping over small channels.
+Fortunately, the African sun had ensured the rocks were dry and grippy as about seven metres to our left was a fall to certain oblivion.
 But it wasn’t long before we reached our first tricky bit.

 The result?
 We had to cross about a 30m section of concrete, about the width of a balance beam, with a couple of inches of water rushing over our ankles.

-The guide told us to all hold hands and inch across.
-He said it was for safety, but I’m not sure if it was more a case of if one goes, they all go, leave no witnesses to his crazy sense of a safe crossing point.
+The guide told us to all hold hands and slowly inch across.
+He explained it was for own safety, but I’m not sure if it was more a case of if one goes . . . they all go, leave no witnesses to his crazy sense of a safe crossing point.

-We all managed to pass safely and about another 30 mins of rock hopping, wading and jumping all within a few metres of death we made it to the pool.
+We all managed to pass safely and about another 30 mins of rock hopping, wading and jumping all within a few metres of death we were nearly there.

 Arriving at the edge of the falls

-The actual pool is about three metres deep, right on the cusp of the falls, with a natural wall to stop you from getting swept over the 100 metre drop.
+After our swim we had arrived.
+The Devil’s Pool is about three metres deep, and right on the cusp of the falls, with a natural wall to stop you from getting swept over the 100-metre drop.

 First in was our guide, he pulled off a stunning somersault with distinction.
 Once he was in, I assume to catch us if we jumped too far, it was our turn.